 Our goals are motivated by both the application and methodological development.
 To the best of our knowledge, ours is the first attempt to model possibly autoregressive count time series with time-varying coefficients which can be regarded as the time-varying analog of \cite{fokianos2009poisson}.
-We tend to avoid the usual GLM route having exponential link such as \cite{fokianos2011log} since it looses the interpretability of the functions.
-On the contrary, we impose shape restrictions on the coefficient functions.
+We consider a linear link based GLM route instead of the traditional exponential link \citep{fokianos2011log}, since linear link helps in better interpretability of the coefficient functions.
+Linear link however requires more stringent shape restrictions on the functions.
+We impose those by putting constraints on the B-spline coefficients while modeling those coefficient functions.
+However, it is possible to extend all the computations of the current paper to an exponential link based GLM framework.
 The mean function stands for the overall spread and the autoregressive coefficients stand for the effect of different lags.
 We are particularly motivated to study the spread of COVID-19 in New York City (NYC) from 23rd January to 14th July using the daily count data of new cases.
 In terms of our motivating data application, we wish to identify which lags are significant in our model which can be directly linked to the period of time symptoms did not show up.
 We find that some higher-order lags like 6, 7, and 8 are also significant.
 These findings are in-line with several research articles discussing the incubation length for the novel coronavirus with a median of 6-7 days and 98\% below 11 days.
 For example, see \cite{incubation}.
 We also find that after the lockdown or stay-at-home orders it takes about 12-16 days to reach the peak and then the intercept coefficient function starts decreasing.